rust-project-primer/book/src/documentation/readme.md

 # Documentation

+If writing software was just about telling the machine what to do, then we would be writing code in assembly.
+But writing software is as much communicating to *others* as it is communicating with the machine we expect it to run in.

 Documentation is essential for any project.
 It makes it easy to onboard people onto projects, and generally prevents projects from turning into a mess.
 Having documentation about the software architecture makes it easier to reason